NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 radio capacity, a routing change, or a mobility event).

-When a packet loss is detected via acknowledgements, a CUBIC implementation SHOULD save the current value of the following variables before the congestion window is reduced.
+When a packet loss is detected via acknowledgements, a CUBIC implementation MAY save the current value of the following variables before the congestion window is reduced.

 ~~~ math